 Periodic insights from our Investment and Private Client Teams on a broad range of investment and advice-related topics

-Ontario Pharmacy Association, June 2020 – By Mike Jaczko, Partner & Portfolio Manager at KJ Harrison, and Max Beairsto, Pharmacist & Valuation Analyst with EVCOR
+Published in the Ontario Pharmacy Association, June 2020 – by Mike Jaczko, Partner & Portfolio Manager at KJ Harrison Investors, and Max Beairsto, Pharmacist & Valuation Analyst with EVCOR

 Open a newspaper, look at a billboard or listen to a political leader, and you’ll probably see or hear someone commending front-line workers in the fight against COVID-19.
 No doubt, healthcare providers and first responders deserve special recognition as heroes in these very challenging times.
 But it takes nothing away from their contributions to recognize those of another group of Canadians who are working every day, under enormous stress, to help safeguard the health of all of us: pharmacists.
 And unlike many other essential workers, they often have the added burden of having a business to run during a severe economic crisis.

 We have some idea of the challenges they are facing.
 We’ve worked with hundreds of pharmacy owners over the years, providing wide-ranging advice on business valuation and strategy, transition planning, estate and tax planning, and wealth management.
 We are also pharmacists ourselves.
 And since the COVID-19 crisis struck, we have fielded plenty of panicked calls from pharmacy owners.
 They see that they are among the few people going to work every morning.
 They see fewer customers walking through their doors.
 They see other storefronts closing.
 They wonder if theirs might be next.